greglarious/volcanology/README.md

 - includes photon script to activate a bubble machine if builds are fixed quickly after failing

 ## To Do
-- [ ] load and instantiate lists of build indicators from config file
 - [ ] add more types of wifi smart switches
 - [ ] add ITTT integration
 - [ ] create Fritzing schematic for bubble machine integration circuit